The Ukrainian women who make art in the face of war

 Lesia spoke to NPR a day before she flew from New York back to Ukraine, for just a week-long visit.
 She'd felt she had to leave her country, even though it meant being away from Max.
 "It's too dangerous in Ukraine.
 I have a small daughter and I am very responsible for her.
 I can't live with her in Ukraine."
 Three times a day she'd had to run to the basement to hide from shelling: "You're filled with fear."

-But with help from technology, she and Max were able to make the fear almost bearable.
+But with help of technology, she and Max were able to make the fear almost bearable.
 They got married online.

 Other artists in the exhibition "Women at War" make works about history, politics, war and the pain and toll of it.
 They show the aftermath of rapes — painful drawings of private parts, bloodied by aggression; a mother and small children at the foot of a filthy basement staircase; the forbidding image of a psychiatric hospital.
 Surrounded by shelling and death, the Ukrainian women make artworks.